 Although there are humane ways of repelling and removing rats, poison is often the only way to eradicate the problem.

-The following recipes all use common household products as the bait to entice the rat and the poison that will eventually kill it.
+The following recipes use everyday household products as the bait to entice the rat and the poison that will eventually kill it.

 Note: Many of these substances are as appealing to pets and small children as they are to rodents, so make sure you distribute your poison carefully and keep it out of reach.

-Ammonia smells terrible even to humans, so you can imagine how repulsive it is to a rat, which has a more highly developed sense of smell.
+Ammonia smells terrible even to humans, so you can imagine how repulsive it is to a rat with a more highly developed sense of smell.

 High concentrations of ammonia are potentially fatal to rodents.
 One study found that rats exposed to consistent levels of ammonia were liable to develop a potentially life-threatening respiratory disease known as murine respiratory mycoplasmosis (MRM).